thunstromdavid/thunstromdavid/README.md

 ## Hi there 👋

 👨‍🎓 About Me
-- I’m a civil engineering student specializing in computer science at KTH (Royal Institute of Technology).
+- I’m an engineering student specializing in computer science at KTH (Royal Institute of Technology).
 I’m passionate about building innovative solutions that blend my technical knowledge with practical applications.

 🎯 Interests
 - Software Development: From front-end interfaces to back-end logic, I love crafting software solutions that work seamlessly.